The Basics Camp

 The Basics program features basic cooking techniques, such as mise en place, knife handling, how to make stock and soup, how to make sauces, safe food temperatures, how to choose a fruits and vegetables, meat cooking tips, how to bake bread, egg handling and how to make pizza.
 Taste workshops introduce the children to a wide variety of foods, including greens, whole grains, beans, healthy fats and milk and non dairy alternatives.
 The cooking sessions are introduced by nutrition students who use the food guide pyramid components—grains, vegetables, fruits, milk, fats and sweets, and meat and beans—to see how they interconnect in a healthy diet.

 Each day’s format includes a brief introduction, the nutrition education lesson, a cooking demonstration, active cooking time, and a tasting of all the products made.
-When not cooking, the campers can play with a Wii Fit, Xbox Kinect, or Playstation DDR.
+When not cooking, the campers can play with a Wii Fit or Xbox Kinect.
 Other activities include old fashioned potholder weaving and various food related crafts.

 At the end of each day’s session the campers will learn how to make a healthy snack.